Santa Rita, Venezuela

 Santa Rita is a city in the state of Aragua, Venezuela.
-It is the shire town of the Francisco Linares Alcántara Municipality.
+It is the shire town of the Francisco Linares Alcántara Municipality, in the state of Aragua.
 It is part of the metropolitan area of Maracay.
+It is 435 meters above sea level and is located in the hydrographic basin of Lake Valencia.
+Santa Rita is bordered to the north by the Caño Colorado, and the Caracas-Valencia Highway, and to the south by the Turmero River.
+In 2023 Santa Rita had 149,158 inhabitants.